awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 ## Migrating data from an RDS for PostgreSQL DB instance to an Aurora PostgreSQL DB cluster using an Aurora read replica<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica"></a>

 You can use an RDS for PostgreSQL DB instance as the basis for a new Aurora PostgreSQL DB cluster by using an Aurora read replica for the migration process\.
-The Aurora read replica option is available only for migrating within the same AWS Region and account\.
-This option is available only to an RDS for PostgreSQL DB instance for which the Region offers a compatible version of Aurora PostgreSQL\.
-In this case, *compatible* means that the Aurora PostgreSQL version is the same as the RDS for PostgreSQL version, or that it is a higher minor version in the same major version family\.
+The Aurora read replica option is available only for migrating within the same AWS Region and account, and it's available only if the Region offers a compatible version of Aurora PostgreSQL for your RDS for PostgreSQL DB instance\.
+By *compatible*, we mean that the Aurora PostgreSQL version is the same as the RDS for PostgreSQL version, or that it is a higher minor version in the same major version family\.

 For example, to use this technique to migrate an RDS for PostgreSQL 11\.14 DB instance, the Region must offer Aurora PostgreSQL version 11\.14 or a higher minor version in the PostgreSQL version 11 family\.